Washing Machine Buying Guides

 Brand Bingo is an internal term we use for people that often say to us, "well I'll never buy another XXXXXXX make again and tell all my friends not to either".

-Do you really think the large global corporations that own all and, I do mean ALL the major brands you can actually buy really care?
+Do you really think the large global corporations that own all and, we do mean ALL the major brands you can actually buy really care?
 Frankly, they couldn't give a stuff so long as they're selling thousands of white (black, grey, stainless or whatever colour these days) of boxes a month.

 But it really makes us smile when people stomp off in a huff because, for example, their Indesit dies after a mere eighteen months to go and buy something "better" and get a Hotpoint.
 It's the same machine in a different box with another badge on it!!